Leatherman – Surge Multitool

 The process is essentially the same for every manufacturer though you may need a different type of security bit or screwdriver.

-There are many dozens of different multi tools on the market today and all of them will be of service to someone.
+There are many dozens of different multi-tools on the market today and all of them will be of service to someone.
 But which one is right for you?
+Or Multi tools are great Christmas gifts for men or Dads.

 Pliers or Scissors – Most every multi tool will come with either pliers/wire cutters or scissors in its business end.
 Which one you choose will depend on your particular needs.
 If you plan to use your multi tool for wiring projects or HVAC work you’ll likely want pliers.
 If you plan to use your multi to manipulate cuttable materials like paper, cardboard and plastic sheets, you’ll want to go with the scissors.